Where is Azekah?

 The volunteer excavation team includes archaeologists, historians, students, lovers of history escaping their day job, and people looking for a little adventure.
 Whether your interest in archaeology is professional or personal, the Azekah experience is open to all.
 As we continue to dig deeper by using modern techniques and expertise, the site continues to evolve and excite.

-In the summer of 2018, the expedition will embark upon its sixth season of excavation at the Tel!
-Registration for 2018, July 21 – August 16 is OPEN!
+In the summer of 2019, the expedition will embark upon its seventh season of excavation at the Tel!
+Registration for 2019, July 20 – August 15 is available from November 1, 2018!